varunshivakumar/croplike/Croplike Design Document.md

 They can leave the farm and hunt for supplies on foot or in a smaller mech-like suits once repaired.

 On foot, there are large creatures that are multi tiled.
-This is the need for the smaller mech-like suits.&nbsp;
+This is the need for the smaller mech-like suits.

 The farm, is harvested inside the Goliath farming mech.
 This is a procedural dungeon based on the farm's make up.